microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

   For example, if one user moves nodes A and B to the end of array `[A, B, C]` by using a `sourceStart` of 0 and a `sourceEnd` of 2, and some other user concurrently swaps the order of A and B (thus changing the state to `[B, A, C]`), then the outcome will still be `[C, A, B]` as opposed to `[C, B, A]`.

+If multiple clients concurrently move an item, then that item will be moved to the destination indicated by the move of the client whose edit is ordered last.

+A moved item may be removed as a result of a simultaneous remove operation from another client.
+For example, if one client moves items 3-5, and another client concurrently removes items 4 and 5, then, if the remove operation is ordered last, items 4 and 5 are removed from their destination by the remove operation.
+If the move operation is ordered last, then all three items will be moved to the destination.

 ## `moveRangeToIndex(destinationGap: number, sourceStart: number, sourceEnd: number): void`